Work

 I'm currently working as a full stack developer at viable.
 I get to work with various technologies and frameworks simultaneously,

-Boot, and AWS.
+Nest and AWS.

 Before I joined viable in 2023, I was a frontend developer at